Related Information

 Online Technical Writing will remain free.

-Of course, you don't want a document to have a title of the one John Milton, the Englishb poet crafted in 1641: Of Reformation of Church Discipline in England: And the Causes that hitherto have hindered it.
+Of course, you don't want a document to have a title of the one John Milton, the English poet crafted in 1641: Of Reformation of Church Discipline in England: And the Causes that hitherto have hindered it.
 Two Bookes, Written to a Freind.

-A common problem with technical documents involves overly general, vague titles: for example:
+A common problem with technical documents involves overly general, vague titles, for example:

 Report on Nanotechnology